guess-js/guess/packages/webpack/README.md

 new GuessPlugin({ GA: 'GA_VIEW_ID' });
 ```

-Where `GA_VIEW_ID` is the [Google Analytics view ID](https://support.google.com/analytics/answer/3123669).
+Where `GA_VIEW_ID` is the [Google Analytics view ID](https://ga-dev-tools.appspot.com/query-explorer/).
 The `guess-ga` plugin will extract report from Google Analytics for the last year.
 For custom period look at the section below.

 ## Advanced Usage

 In some cases `guess-parser` might not be able to detect your application type or it may fail to parse your application.
+When this happens, the package will throw errors for:

+* Missing tsconfig for a React TSX or Angular project.
+* Missing source directory for React JSX project.
+* Unsupported project (i.e. if the project cannot be recognized or it doesn't match any of the supported types).

 You may also want to pass a custom time period:

 ```ts
 new GuessPlugin({